All Episodes

 Why would he let her off the hook?

-Why when so many other people have paid the price, why did he give them a break?
+Why, when so many other people have paid the price, why did he give them a break?

 We have to remember Comey is a political appointee.

-And that's the problem with all these agencies is they have political appointees at the top, then their allegiance is to the people that appointed them.
+And that's the problem with all these agencies, is they have political appointees at the top, then their allegiance is to the people that appointed them.

-In other words, isn't it by its very definition, Philippine, if you set up an email server in a mom and pop shop in a bathroom so that you can keep your email separate and private and apart.
+In other words, isn't it by its very definition Philip Haney, if you set up an email server in a mom-and-pop shop in a bathroom so that you can keep your emails separate and private and apart, if you do that, isn't that in and of itself gross negligence?

-We're not even allowed in C BP to use our personal email anywhere near the workspace.
+We're not even allowed in CBP to use our personal email anywhere near the workspace.

-So we we wouldn't survive.
+So we wouldn't survive.

-We'd be fired, as Rich said, and escorted out if any we came anywhere near close to the level of abrogation that Hillary Clinton did.
+We'd be fired, as Rich said, and escorted out if we came anywhere near close to the level of abrogation that Hillary Clinton did.

 It takes your breath away.